nivreddy14/accessibility-assessment/README.md

 - Install [docker](https://docs.docker.com/install), v19.x or above;
 - set your `WORKSPACE` environment variable, and ensure that this project is cloned in the root of the workspace.
 I.e. ${WORKSPACE}/accessibility-assessment

+## Updating axe and vnu versions
+To update the versions of axe (axe-core, axe-core/cli) and/or vnu (vnu-jar), update the version number specified within the [package.json](package.json) file and then follow the steps [here](#building-and-running-the-image-locally-during-development)

+`axe-core` requires chromedriver.
+The [.npmrc](.npmrc) file specifies a npm config property which detects compatibility of the currently installed chromedriver version before installing a new version.
+Further information on this npm config property can be found here https://www.npmjs.com/package/chromedriver

 ## Building and running the image locally during development
 The repository uses a [Makefile](Makefile) to build and run the accessibility-assessment image.
 To build and run the accessibility-assessment container locally, use command: